-Practices are encouraged to participate in the Program with all their oncology clinic sites.
-Some practices may opt for a portion of their sites to be certified for learnings and capability.
-The Program recommends progression to all oncology sites with certification designation.
+Practices will participate with all their identified Pilot oncology clinic site(s).
+This may be a portion of their sites to be certified for learnings and capability.
+The Pilot recommends progression to all oncology sites with certification designation, when approved from Pilot to Program.
 For Certification purposes, a practice must use the same policies and procedures across all participating sites.
 Certification of a practice is only meaningful if standards apply to all participating sites.
 Loosely affiliated organizations, with multiple office sites that do not operate under the same policies and procedures at all office sites, will be required to pursue Certification separately.
-To become Certified under the Program, an applicant must demonstrate to ACE's satisfaction that all its sites are functionally integrated.
+To become Certified, an applicant must demonstrate to ACE's satisfaction that all its sites are functionally integrated.
 Sharing of a single physician faculty, rotation of staff, existence of a centralized person or entity as responsible for implementing policies/quality across all sites, use of a common EMR, and operation under a shared governance and management are all indicators of functional integration.
 Oncology groups that have unique practice arrangements should contact ACE staff to discuss participation.